 Birds of Boulder

-This Birds Post is from spotting of birds on the wing in and around Boulder County, Colorado, on two trips: one in June, 2025, and the other in December, 2025.
-Although not the ideal times for any migratory birds, the places where we visited seem to have enough water and bird habitat to offer an interesting variety of birds.
+This Birds of Boulder Post is from personal spotting of birds on the wing in and around Boulder County, Colorado.
+The compilation is from two trips: one in June, 2025, and the other in December, 2025.
+Although not the ideal times for any migratory birds, the places we visited seem to have enough water and bird-friendly habitat to offer an interesting variety of birds.

 A big, handsome woodpecker that prefers the ground to tree trunks.
 You’ll notice the warm salmon-red flash under the wings when it lifts off, and hear its loud, rolling wick-wick-wick.
 Also known as a Northern Flicker, it has an easily spotted white triangle on their lower backs, when they fly away.
 Flight patterns often proceed in ungulating flight.
-Surprisingly tolerant of humans, you can see them poking around lawns and on tree trunks for ants.
+Surprisingly tolerant of humans, you can see them poking for ants around lawns and on tree trunks.

 The tiny, polite woodpecker of backyards and parks.
 It drums softly, clings delicately to branches, and looks like a miniature Hairy Woodpecker.
 Often fearless around feeders and easy to love.

 A dark, prehistoric-looking bird that feels more reptile than feather.
 You’ll often see it standing with wings spread wide, drying itself after a dive.
-Awkward on land, deadly efficient underwater.
+Awkward on land, deadly efficient catching fish underwater.

 Smart, loud, and endlessly curious.
 Crows know you’re watching them—and probably what you had for lunch.
-They gather in noisy groups and seem to comment on everything.
+They gather in noisy groups called murders and seem to comment on everything.

 That flash of red and yellow on black is pure marsh drama.
 Males shout conk-la-ree! from a perch atop of cattails, fiercely defending its territory.
 Females are quieter and beautifully streaked.